scaleoutsystems/examples/tutorials/studio/quickstart/readme.md

+# STACKn/Studio quick tests

+This tutorial is intended as quick tests/examples to get started using STACKn / Studio.
+It assumes access to an already deployed STACKn instance.

 _______________________
 ### Known Issues
 1. Occasionally you might see an error page reading something like "Suspicious activity...".
 This is due to a known bug, and not due to some suspicious activity.
 Click "Back" in your browser and reload the page, and it should work again.